Blood Clot Info: Risks, Symptoms, and Prevention

 Blood clots are preventable and can be safely treated.
 You can reduce your risk by learning some of the best ways to protect yourself from life-threatening blood clots:

-- Know your risk for blood clots
+- Know your risk factors for blood clots

 - Recognize the signs and symptoms